NHS job cuts & system changes: info for members

 Not a member yet?

-What we know so far: NHS England
+What we know so far: NHS England and DHSC

 The government has announced that NHS England will be abolished with remaining staff merging with the Department for Health and Social Care.

-- 50% of the total staff of NHS England and DHSC will be cut
+• 50% of the total staff of NHS England and DHSC will be cut

-- Remaining staff will merge with DHSC
+• Remaining staff at NHSE will merge with DHSC

-- All NHS England vacancies are frozen apart from in ‘exceptional circumstances’
+• All NHS England vacancies are frozen apart from in ‘exceptional circumstances’

 MiP will write to members directly and update this page when further information is received.
-For MiP Chief Executive Jon Restell’s response to this please see here.
+For MiP Chief Executive Jon Restell’s initial response to this please see here.

 What we know so far: Integrated Care Boards